scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_mibitof.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 184-187

-As described in :cite:`hartmann2020multiplexed`, let us transformed using an inverse hyperbolic sine (`arcsinh`) cofactor of 0.05, to allow us to compare the computed mean intensities with the values contained in `adata`.
+As described in :cite:`hartmann2020multiplexed`, let us transformed using an inverse hyperbolic sine (`arcsinh`) co-factor of 0.05, to allow us to compare the computed mean intensities with the values contained in `adata`.

 ..
 GENERATED FROM PYTHON SOURCE LINES 187-189